Riverside Health: Riverside Medical Group

-Riverside Medical Group, comprising more than 700 providers, is among the largest multi-specialty group practices in the state of Virginia.
-Care is provided at 132 locations across Eastern Virginia.
-Riverside Medical Group was among the inaugural provider groups to use electronic medical records and follows a multidisciplinary approach to care.
+Riverside Medical Group is a large multi-specialty group practice in the state of Virginia.
+It operates at 132 locations across Eastern Virginia.
+Riverside Medical Group was among the first provider groups to use electronic medical records and follows a multidisciplinary approach to care.

-Riverside Health College of Health Sciences
+Riverside College of Health Sciences

-Riverside Health College of Health Sciences offers accredited programs in Nurse Aide, Practical Nursing, Professional Nursing and the RN-to-Bachelor of Science in Nursing programs.
+Riverside College of Health Sciences offers programs in nursing aide, practical nursing, professional nursing, and the RN-to-bachelor of science in Nursing programs.
 All graduates are eligible to sit for their respective licensing exams.

 Riverside Foundation

-The Riverside Foundation stewards investments in health and happiness, supporting programs in cancer care, education, lifelong health and beyond.
+The Riverside Foundation has programs in cancer care, education and lifelong health.